Langerz82/roguequest/README.md

 I am still working on this code.
 If you like this game give the project a Star/Like.
 Haha!!

 ### 18/07/2024 - NOTICE
-As I am no longer working on this code, I have provided the source to the Client and Server, see the js directory in client and server.
+I have provided the source to the Client and Server, see the js directory in client and server.

 To compile client run:
 ```